 In terms of the Disaster Risk Management Act 2002, (Act No.57 of 2002), Section 53, each municipality must prepare a disaster risk management plan for its area according to the circumstances prevailing in the area.
-The uThukela district municipality disaster management plan and sector plan that will inform 2023/2024 financial was approved concurrently with the IDP.
+The uThukela district municipality disaster management plan and sector plan that will inform 2024/2025 financial was approved concurrently with the IDP.
 The Disaster management plan was reviewed in collaboration with all relevant stakeholders.
-The disaster management plan of uThukela district municipality incorporates the amendments made in the Disaster Risk Management Act 2002.
-The 2024/2025 disaster management plan and Sector plan were part of policies and plans that were approved by council on the 21st of May 2024.
+The 2025/2026 draft disaster management plan of uThukela district municipality incorporates the amendments made in the Disaster Risk Management Act 2002.